gl-inet/docs4.x/docs/tutorials/internet_repeater.md

 2. In the scanning phase, data packet may loss in the scanned band, possible connection problems for new devices.
 For GL-AXT1800 and GL-AX1800, the Guest Wi-Fi will be temporarily turned off.

-3. In the connecting phase, the Main Wi-Fi on the corresponding band may be disconnected.
+3. In the connecting phase, the Main Wi-Fi on the corresponding band may be disconnected for a few seconds.